MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametreler

 *lstCommands*<br/>
-'ndaki Bir komut koleksiyonu içeren `CList` bir nesneye başvuru.
+'ndaki Bir komut koleksiyonu içeren `CList` nesnesine başvuru.

 ### <a name="remarks"></a>Açıklamalar